pakeke-constructor/UNIVERSITY/COSC264/notes/layer_3/IP.md

 IPv4 and IPv6 headers hold the *actual IP addresses*.

-This means that they are vital for routing the actual packets.
+This means that they are vital for routing the actual packets

 ## v6 and v4